January 14th, 2012 | → 0 Comments | ∇ Comic Scans, The Thirteenth Floor |

 by Ghastly McNasty

 Political Pull from Tales from the CryptThere are certain truths in life that can never be denied.
-That politicians are a devious bunch of fraudsters, liars and cheats in one of those irrefutable facts.
+That politicians are a devious bunch of fraudsters, liars and cheats is one of those irrefutable facts.
 This was never more true for our politicians in our next story who get to understand the true meaning of Political Pull!
 Art by the ghastly Graham Ingels.

 Theatre of Terror